DotCamp/ultimate-blocks-legacy/readme.txt

 == Changelog ==

+= 3.1.6 =

+* FIX: Security issue in heading block.
+* PRO: NEW: Horizontal timeline in the timeline block.
+* PRO: NEW: Block Visibility Extension.

 = 3.1.5 =

 * NEW: Number settings (Show Number, Number Prefix, Number Suffix) in the progress bar block.